 The Best Taco Dip

-If I was limited to serving one appetizer for every party, I would choose this Easy Taco Dip.
+If I was limited to serving one appetizer for parties, I would choose this Taco Dip.

 This Taco Dip has been in my family for years and everyone I have ever served it to devours it and begs for the recipe.